 1. Two points about still life painting that you find of interest.

-2. Two techniques from Wilson’s work that you will try in your still life painting (color, composition, or style).
+2. Two techniques from Wilson’s work that you will try in your still life painting.

 Flying Houses by Laurent Chehere